 The above concerns the case in which no variables that are observable to both parties can be contracted upon.
-While in a model such as this, which features a frictional labor market, it is plausible to suppose that it may be difficult to condition contracts on labor market variables such as wages offered by other firms, employment at the firm in which the worker is employed may be a variable that could be conditioned upon.
+While in a model such as this, which features a frictional labor market, it is plausible to suppose that it may be difficult to condition contracts on aggregate labor market variables such as wages offered by other firms, employment at the firm in which the worker is employed may be a variable that could be conditioned upon.
 Intuitively, in a low-productivity state, employment could be specified to be inefficiently low to discourage the firm from underreporting productivity in a better state to avail itself of lower wages, given that such inefficiency harms profits more in the better state.
 We next consider how matters change if employment contingent contracts are possible; for small variations in productivity, in fact, it does not affect the constant wage result.

-Proposition 5 (Contractible employment levels) In the no-commitment asymmetric information model where period-2 employment is contractible and with a single period-2 productivity state \hat{x} , suppose that for given parameter values, there is a unique equilibrium with no replacement and that the no-replacement constraint binds strictly.
-Then, in a perturbed version of this model where this state is replaced with two different equal probability states, $x' = \hat{x} - \varepsilon$ and $x'' = \hat{x} + \varepsilon$ (i.e., with expected value \hat{x}), and assuming the differentiability of equilibrium values, 33 equilibrium period-2 wages are approximately new hire wage is approximately 10% higher than w_1 .
+Proposition 3 (Contractible employment levels) In the constrained asymmetric information model where period-2 employment is contractible and with a single period-2 productivity state \hat{x} , suppose that for given parameter values, there is a unique equilibrium and that the no-undercutting constraint binds strictly.
+Then, in a perturbed version of this model where this state is replaced with two different equal probability states, $x' = \hat{x} - \varepsilon$ and $x'' = \hat{x} + \varepsilon$ (i.e., with expected value \hat{x}), and assuming the differentiability of equilibrium values,32 equilibrium period-2 wages are approximately constant across these states, provided that the perturbation ε is sufficiently small; formally, $\lim{\varepsilon \to 0+} (w{2,1}(x'') - w{2,1}(x'))/2\varepsilon = 0$.